hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 }
 {% endhighlight %}

-The Home screen is where we create/edit/delete our notes so there're a lot of database interations happening.
+The Home screen is where we create/edit/delete our notes so there're a lot of database interactions happening.

-We don't want put a bunch of test records into our production database every time we run the UI tests.
+We don't wanna put a bunch of test records into our production database every time we run the UI tests.
 Instead, we will create a test database and use it in our testing environment.

-I'm using Realm as the database layer.
-It provides a very convenient way of setting up a test database, which is only 1 line of code:
+Since I'm using Realm as the database layer.
+It only takes me 1 line of code to setup a test database:

 {% highlight swift %}
 func useTestDatabase() {